 The working language of the informal groups will be English.

-The output of the informal working groups shall be delivered such that it is suitable for adoption under the 1958, the 1997 and the 1998 Agreements.
-This may be in the form of a single text or in Agreement specific versions.

 All documents and/or proposals must be submitted to the Secretary of the relevant group in a suitable electronic format in advance of the meeting.
 The group may refuse to discuss any item or proposal which has not been circulated five working days in advance to the meeting.

 An agenda and related documents will be circulated to all members of the informal working group in advance of all scheduled meetings.

 Decisions will be reached by consensus.
-When consensus cannot be reached, the co-Chairs of the groups shall present the different points of view to GRVA.
-The Co-Chairs may seek guidance from GRVA as appropriate.
+When consensus cannot be reached, the [Co-Chairs] of the groups shall present the different points of view to GRVA.
+The [Co-Chairs] may seek guidance from GRVA as appropriate.

-The progress of the informal working groups will be routinely reported routinely to GRVA – wherever possible as an informal document and presented by the Co-Chairs or their representatives.
+The progress of the informal working groups will be routinely reported routinely to GRVA – wherever possible as an informal document and presented by the [Co-Chairs].

 All documents shall be distributed in digital format.
 Meeting documents should be made available to the Secretary for publication on the dedicated website.